 INTO AIR is a body of work that primarily deals with time.
 I say primarily, because it also deals with death.
 Without death, there is no time.
 Time only possesses great beauty and worth in the absence of eternity — that is why much of my practice deals with “holding on” to certain moments, because they exist and then are no more.

-In 2017, what started out as a benign curiosity about this holding of time in an ephemeral object like ice, grew into a full-blown obsession with creating and documenting the disintegration of large sculptural blocks of frozen pigment, over the next 3 years.
+What started out as a benign curiosity about this holding of time in an ephemeral object like ice, grew into a full-blown obsession with creating and documenting the disintegration of large sculptural blocks of frozen pigment, over the next 3 years.
 Ice is a perfect material because it cannot last.
 Its metamorphosis from solid, liquid to air, reflects both the arresting presence and passage of cyclical time.
 My journey of chasing time from one state to the next, crystallizes in a series of photographs CLOCKS, films TIME LOST FALLING IN LOVE, and residue paintings ASH.

 INTO AIR is a work of remembrance; an acceptance of transience; and an ode to the truth that the most beautiful things in this world are the ones we cannot hold on to no matter how we try.